mspncp/gosu-wiki/C---Tutorial.md

 };
 ```

+(At this point, please download [Space.png](https://raw.githubusercontent.com/gosu/gosu/master/examples/media/Space.png) and ensure that it is reachable via `media/Space.png`.)

-*Note:* `Image` has no default constructor, as it is not clear how a default-constructed `Gosu::Image` should behave.
+*Note:* `Image` has no default constructor so that there cannot be any 'zombie' images.
 You can use `auto_ptr`, `unique_ptr` (new in C++11), `boost::optional` or raw pointers when you want to delay the creation of an image.

 `Gosu::Image`'s constructor takes two arguments, the filename of the image file is given and "image flags".
-Here we pass `ifTileable`, see [[Basic Concepts]] for an explanation; basically, you should use it for map tiles and background images.
+Here we pass `ifTileable`, see [[Basic Concepts]] for an explanation.
+Basically, you should use this flag for map tiles and background images.

 As mentioned in the last section, the Window's `draw()` member function is the place to draw everything, so this is the place for us to draw our background image.
 The arguments are almost obvious.
-The image is drawn at `0, 0` - the third image is the Z position; again, see [[Basic Concepts]].
+The image is drawn at (0, 0) - the third image is the Z position; again, see [[Basic Concepts]].

 #### 2.1.
 Player & Movement